DOAJ/doaj/README.md

         ],
         "owner" : "<account id of owner>",
-        "editor_group" : "<name of editor group which controls this object>", "editor" : "<username of associate editor assigned to this object>" },
+        "editor_group" : "<name of editor group which controls this object>", "editor" : "<username of associate editor assigned to this object>", "current_application" : "<id of re-application created from this journal record (mutually exclusive with the below)>", "current_journal" : "<id of journal this application was created from (mutually exclusive with the above) >" },
     "ticked" : true|false,
     "index" : {